Fiewor/ai-grader/README.md

 - The system may later be able to search for answers to questions on the internet and hence provide more accurate grading.

 ### POSSIBLE LIMITATIONS
-Some Identified possible hinderances to the project include:
+System can currently only grade simple written text.
+Cannot grade diagrams or math Some Identified possible hinderances to the project include:
 - Ability of OCR to identify illeligible handwriting
 - Accuracy of system in correctly matching answer sheet key phrases to correct (marking guide) key phrases